-ANRA field data sheets (Appendix D) are supplied to all field personnel prior to initiation of collection procedures.
+ANRA field data sheets are supplied to all field personnel prior to initiation of collection procedures.
 The field data sheets have spaces dedicated to recording of all pertinent field observations and water quality parameters.
-The field staff has the prime responsibility to insure that all pertinent information is recorded correctly and in the proper units.
+The field staff has the prime responsibility to ensure that all pertinent information is recorded correctly and in the proper units.

-All samples brought to the ANRA Environmental Laboratory are examined for proper documentation, holding times, sample temperature, and preservation by the ANRA Sample Custodian.
+The ANRA Sample Custodian examines all samples brought to the ANRA Environmental Laboratory for proper documentation, holding times, sample temperature, and preservation.
 The Sample Custodian accepts delivery by signing the final portion of the official COC submitted with the samples.
 The accepted samples are immediately logged into the laboratory LIMS and assigned a unique laboratory sample identification (ID) number.
-It is the responsibility of the sample custodian to log-in collected water samples in the proper format, and to record the unique laboratory sample ID number on the sample container.
-The sample container is placed in the proper laboratory refrigerator by the sample custodian.
+It is the responsibility of the sample custodian to login samples in the proper format, and to apply the unique laboratory sample ID number to the sample container.
+The sample custodian places the sample container in the proper laboratory refrigerator.